-The normal course load is 12-15 credit hours per 16-week semester.
+The typical course load is 12-15 credit hours per 16-week semester.
 Students are encouraged to limit the credit hours during the summer term to 9 credit hours.
+Exception: accelerated programs may have a higher course load per term.